|INNOVATIVE MANAGEMENT SERVICES, LLC

 model is better suited for large entities, which are using it for presentation to large numbers of investors, for example.

-approximate worth before proceeding.
+know its approximate worth before proceeding.

 Whichever report you choose, you will receive exactly the same valuation range for the entity.
 The same methodology is employed for both, and the same financial